 Classification is a unique and integral part of disability sport.
 It provides a structure for fair competition.
-Paralympic athletes have an impairment in body structures and functions that leads to a competitive disadvantage in sport.
+Para athletes have an impairment in body structures and functions that leads to a competitive disadvantage in sport.
 Consequently, criteria are put in place to ensure that winning is determined by skill, fitness, power, endurance, tactical ability and mental focus, the same factors that account for success in sport for athletes who are able-bodied.

 In order to compete in Boccia Ireland competitions you must first be classified.